GKovari/wm-config/docs/guide_rpi.md

 instead of cloning the repository within the RPi*.

 > The reason behind making an archive is to speed up installation towards multiple RPis.
-> If you wish to clone the repository on your RPI, please install ensure that git
+> If you wish to clone the repository on your RPI, please ensure that git
-> is installed and skip the clone and packing instructions.
+> is installed, skip packing instructions and clone directly onto the RPi.

 If you have not done it yet, clone the wm-config repository in your local machine with: